Obituary - Pervaiz Cheema

 Hailing from a renowned Sialkot family, Pervaiz Iqbal Cheema was born on October 1st, 1940.
 The eldest of the five sons, of Iqbal Cheema, a lawyer by profession, who also served as general secretary of Muslim League (Punjab), in the 1940s.
 In Sialkot, Pervaiz passed his matriculation from Islamia HS and enrolled at Murray College and played for Bahar Baig cricket club.
 His batting potential was acknowledged through his selection for the 1955 Pakistan Eaglets team to U.K, led by Test pacemen Khan Mohammad.

 For further studies Cheema enrolled at Government College as a 3rd year student and would represent them as a sound opening batsman inter-collegiate competition and the annual Connolly Cup, tournament held in Sialkot.
 A tall right-hand batsman, who favoured a cut shot, Cheema joined Crescent CC in Lahore and as a deputy to Agha Saadat Ali, he would later also captain it with left-handed Younis Ahmed and younger brother Naved Cheema, featuring in the playing XI.

-He shared a room with Ijaz Butt at quadrant hostel Government College, Lahore in the early 1960s and both would represent Punjab University and Pakistan Universities.
+He shared a room with Ijaz Butt at the Quadrangle Hostel Government College, Lahore in the early 1960s and both would represent Punjab University and Pakistan Universities.
 Pervaiz appeared in three first-class matches with a top score of 33, as an opening batsman, for Lahore against the 1959-60 touring Indian Starlets at Sialkot and won selection for Lahore ‘A’ in the 1961-62 Quaid-i-Azam Trophy.

 Cheema did his M.A., both in Political Science and History, from Punjab University and Phd.
 In Political Science Quaid-i-Azam University, Islamabad